kubernetes-sigs/blob-csi-driver/docs/read-from-keyvault.md

-# Use Blobfuse CSI Driver with Azure Key Vault
+# Use Blobfuse CSI Driver with storage account key(or sastoken) stored in Azure Key Vault

 > Attention: Currently, we just support use Key Vault in static provisioning scenario.

-## Prepare Key Vault
+## Prerequisite

 1. Create an Azure Key Vault